-Betty Edmond, M.D. is the president and CEO of AOMA.
-Dr. Edmond brings strong leadership skills and experience to the organization, as a physician, a senior healthcare executive and an advocate for the advancement of Oriental and Integrative Medicine.
+Betty Edmond, M.D. is the president emeritus of AOMA.
+Dr. Edmond brings strong leadership skills and experience to the organization, as a physician, a senior healthcare executive and an advocate for the advancement of Chinese and Integrative Medicine.

-AOMA’s academic leaders comprise of some of the best Chinese- and Western-educated practitioners in the world.
+AOMA’s academic leaders are comprised of highly qualified Chinese- and Western-educated practitioners.

 AOMA's administrative staff strive daily to serve the needs of the institution, the students, faculty, and extended communities.